 At recess, some students in Miss Mellon’s class don’t have anyone to play with.
 Soon, other kids notice and invite those lonely kids but after recess, they wonder if there’s a better way.
 Miss Bellon suggests a Buddy Bench where anyone can go to wait for a friend to meet.
 Read this with your class and see if they can come up with their own ideas for a Buddy Bench — then actually use it.
 (My kids have told me that teachers often sat down at recess on the so-called Buddy Bench at their old school.)

 Chopsticks by Amy Krouse Rosenthal

 Chopsticks are always together.
 But when one chopstick gets injured, he encourages his partner chopstick to go explore the world alone.
-I love this book to help children learn about friendships.
-That friends, even when apart, can be okay – stronger, even.
+Use this metaphorical book to help children learn about friendships.
+It shows that friends, even when apart, can still be friends – stronger, even.
 Plus, it’s a punny, funny story.